thomasdarimont/spring-boot-keycloak-server-example/readme.md

 Example for embedding Keycloak Server in a Spring-Boot App
 ----------------------------------------------------------
 This is just a Proof of Concept and not recommended for production use.
-Nevertheless it is a great way develop and test Keycloak extensions or generally playing with Keycloak.
+Nevertheless it is a great way to develop and test Keycloak extensions or generally playing with Keycloak.